Two-dimensional multi-target detection: an autocorrelation analysis approach: Mathematical framework

-Compared to the \mbox{well-separated} case, the contribution of the target images that violate the separation condition is summarized in two terms, which depend linearly on the PSF and \rev{the} TSF.
-For the second-order autocorrelation, the term is rather simple and presented above.
-To ease notation, the explicit \rev{expression for}~$S_{3, \text{asd}} [\vec{\ell}_1, \vec{\ell}_2]$ is \re{provided} in~(\ref{eq:S3_extra}) in Appendix~\ref{app:arbitrary_spacing_distribution_model}.
-It involves the third-order autocorrelations of the image~$F$ with its neighbors,~$S_{3, \text{pair}}$ and~$S_{3, \text{trip}}$, defined above.
-For the \mbox{well-separated} case, based on~(\ref{eq:sep}), those terms are equal to zero, \rev{and} the autocorrelations reduce to~\mbox{(\ref{eq:well_separated_1st}) -~(\ref{eq:well_separated_3rd})}.
+Compared to the \mbox{well-separated} case, the contribution of the target images that violate the separation condition is summarized in \comm{three terms,~$A^{\alpha}(\xi)$, $B^{\alpha}(\xi)$, and~$C^{\alpha}(\zeta)$}.
+They involve the second- and third-order autocorrelations of the image~$F$ with its neighbors,~$S_{2, \text{pair}}^{\alpha}$, $S_{3, \text{pair}}^{\alpha}$ and~$S_{3, \text{trip}}^{\alpha}$, defined above.
+For the \mbox{well-separated} case, based on~(\ref{eq:sep}), those terms are equal to zero, {and} the autocorrelations reduce to~\mbox{(\ref{eq:well_separated_1st}) -~(\ref{eq:well_separated_3rd})}.

-Similarly to the \mbox{well-separated} case,~(\ref{eq:1st-order-asd}) -~(\ref{eq:3rd-order-asd}) relate the autocorrelations of the measurement with those of the target image. \re{Here, the relations also depend on the unknown PSF and TSF.
+Similarly to the \mbox{well-separated} case,~(\ref{eq:1st-order-asd}) -~(\ref{eq:3rd-order-asd}) relate the autocorrelations of the measurement with those of the target image. {Here, the relations also depend on the unknown PSF and TSF.
 Crucially, accurate estimation of these functions is not essential}: as the individual locations and rotations associated with individual image occurrences, these are also nuisance variables.